 Nike Air Foamposite 1

 During that season, Penny would bring us another little piece of sneaker history when he laced up the Air Foamposite 1 just two games before the playoffs.
 During the process of creating the Air Penny 3, Avar had shown Penny a series of silhouettes to choose from.
-Penny was famously unimpressed with the options, but saw the Foamposite in a bag and insisted that that be his next shoe.
+Penny was famously unimpressed with the options, but saw the Foamposite in a bag and insisted that that be the next pair of Penny Hardaway shoes.

 The Foamposite 1 had been intended for Pippen, but he turned them down so they were given to Penny.
 But Penny wasn’t actually the first player to debut them on court.
 This honor fell to Mike Bibby of the Arizona Wildcats, who wore them during Arizona’s run to the NCAA championship in March 1997.

 Penny would stick with Foamposites during the playoffs, famously having to use a Sharpie to color in black lines on the shoe and make it comply with the on court NBA dress code.
 The Magic would fall to the Miami Heat in the first round that year.
 From there, things only got worse.

 Penny sat out 63 games of the 1997-98 season with a torn meniscus in his left knee.
 This injury would start the decline in Penny’s on-court performance.

 That season Penny wore the Air Penny 3.
 This Penny Hardaway shoe was (and technically still is) an excellent on-court performer, perhaps the best of the line.
 Due to injury, Penny never put it through the rigors of an 82 game season but it’s still a beast nonetheless.
 This shoe delivers solid traction, a full forefoot Zoom unit, a 180º airbag in the heel, and excellent support.